spryker/spryker-docs/docs/marketplace/user/merchant-portal-user-guides/202108.0/offers/managing-product-offers.md

 ---
 title: Managing product offers
-description: This topic describes the actions a Merchant can do in the Offers section in the Merchant Portal.
+description: This document describes the actions a Merchant can do in the Offers section in the Merchant Portal.
 template: back-office-user-guide-template
 ---

-This topic describes the actions a merchant can do in the **Offers** section of the Merchant Portal.
+This document describes the actions a merchant can do in the **Offers** section of the Merchant Portal.

 ## Prerequisites